bran2miz/project-agreement/README.md

 NOTE: While researching and experimentation is always encouraged, writing and/or committing code to the project on your own during non-working hours or over the weekend is never acceptable.
 This puts the entire project at risk.
 Be explicit in calling out your work hours and the distribution of tasks.

-Describe at least:

 ### How you will identify tasks, assign tasks, know when they are complete, and manage work in general?

-We could use something similar to a trello board, where cards are made of what needs to get done for the day.
+- We could use something similar to a trello board, where cards are made of what needs to get done for the day.
 For example, someone may need to find a deployment application that would need to be done by certain due date.

 ### What project management tool will be used?

-github project
+- github project

 ## Presentation Deck